-- 1. Staff will examine annually the various factors that correlate with achievement levels that represent a school's "educational load," and may include but are not limited to the percentage of enrollment representing each of the following features: - a) Free and Reduced Meals (FARMS) - b) Students older than grade age - c) Internal mobility - d) External mobility - e) Other factors which may affect learning - 2.
-Staff will assess annually the "diversity profile" of each school, which should take into account the following factors: - a) The extent to which the school differs from the school system's overall composition with respect to each of the four major racial/ethnic groups - b) The rate of change in those four racial/ethnic compositions within the school over the past several years, using four years as the initial factor. - c) Other factors which may affect learning - 3.
-Staff will prioritize the school's need for administrative attention based on these factors. - 4.
-The Board will advise the Montgomery County Planning Board, County Council, and county executive of any governmental policies or practices which have or could have a beneficial or adverse impact on maintaining quality integrated education in the schools.
+- The superintendent will recommend to the Board of Education, as appropriate, actions that implement this policy and his recommendations will be based on these three factors below: - a) Staff will examine annually the various factors that correlate with achievement levels that represent a school's educational load. - b) Staff will assess annually the diversity profile of each school. - c) Based on the diversity profile and other factors that are appropriate, staff will prioritize the school's need for administrative attention. - 2.
+The Board will advise the Montgomery County Planning Board, County Council, county executive, and other appropriate state, county, and municipal agencies of any governmental policies or practices which have or could have a beneficial or adverse impact on maintaining quality integrated education in the schools.
 The public schools alone cannot assure quality integrated education for all students.
 Other agencies, both public and private, must assume leadership to bring about greater opportunities for all persons to become part of our community fabric.

-5. The Board commits itself to seek concerted action by all county agencies and groups to help achieve the goals of this policy.
+3. The Board commits itself to seek concerted action by all state, county, and municipal agencies and groups to help achieve the goals of this policy.
 It calls upon all citizens to join it in urging other agencies to work toward achieving quality integrated education in all public schools.